ace2884/4-1-needs/New folder/unit4.md

 * **5G New Radio (NR):** OFDM continues to be a fundamental modulation technique in 5G NR, further optimized to support wider bandwidths and higher frequencies.
 * **Wi-Fi (Wireless Fidelity):** Many Wi-Fi standards, including the latest versions, utilize OFDM for high-speed data transmission.
 * **Digital Video Broadcasting (DVB):** OFDM is employed in DVB-T (Terrestrial) and DVB-H (Handheld) for digital television broadcasting.

-**Key Requirements for 5G:**

-* **Peak Data Rate:** 5G is expected to provide peak data rates of at least 20 Gbps downlink and 10 Gbps uplink per mobile base station, a significant increase over LTE.
-* **Connection Density:** To support massive IoT deployments, 5G should be able to handle at least 1 million connected devices per square kilometer.
-* **Mobility:** 5G must support seamless connectivity for users moving at speeds ranging from 0 km/h to 500 km/h.
-* **Energy Efficiency:** 5G radio interfaces should be energy-efficient both under load and in idle states.
-* **Spectral Efficiency:** 5G aims for a spectral efficiency of 30 bits/Hz downlink and 15 bits/Hz uplink, assuming 8x4 MIMO (8 spatial layers downlink, 4 spatial layers uplink).
-* **Real-World Data Rate:** While peak data rates represent theoretical limits, the 5G specifications target per-user download speeds of 100 Mbps and upload speeds of 50 Mbps in real-world scenarios.
-* **Latency:** Under ideal conditions, 5G networks should offer a maximum latency of just 4 ms, significantly lower than the 20 ms latency typical of LTE.

 **advantages**: